Statistics show that nearly 2/3 of divorces in America are initiated and filed by women.

 Concurrently, it would benefit you to make individual changes and improvements to validate her concerns and to address original reasons why she is upset.

-If you want to generate a persuasive and compelling argument to convince your wife to reassess her options, please consider the following tips.
+If you want to generate a persuasive and compelling argument to convince your wife to change her mind about divorce, consider the following steps.

 Your wife is distant, closed off, and harboring a broken heart.